Toltar/energy-monitoring-app/README.md

 ```

 Then try to redeploy it again with just `npm run deploy`.
 No need to re-run `npm run bootstrap` and `npm run synth` again when you did it for the first time.

+After that go into the Cloudformation console and search for the EnergyApiMonitoring stack outputs for the API gateway URL.
+Or you can even just go to the API Gatway to find it as well.

+### Environment Variables

+I have some environment variables that I have for if you ever want to use a domain name.
+It was easier to me than having to search the CDK outputs for the

 ## API Documentation